 Hillsboro Water presented the proposed water rate increases for calendar year 2020 to the Utilities Commission at their regular monthly.
 Members of the public were welcome.

 September 30, 2019

 Public input period on proposed 2020 water rates closed at 5 pm.

 The Utilities Commission hosted an Informational Session and Water Rate Public Hearing from 6 to 8 pm in the Hillsboro Civic Center Conference Room 113 at 150 East Main Street.

 October 8, 2019

-At their regular monthly meeting at 1:30 pm in the Hillsboro Civic Center Conference Room 207 at 150 East Main Street, the Utilities Commission will review public feedback received after the Water Rate Public Hearing.
-The Commission will then take action on the proposed water rate increases.
-Members of the public are welcome.
+At their regular monthly meeting at 1:30 pm in the Hillsboro Civic Center Conference Room 207 at 150 East Main Street, the Utilities Commission reviewed public feedback received during the public input period and the Water Rate Public Hearing.
+Members of the public were welcome.

 October 11, 2019